siliconcompiler/lambdalib/lambdalib/padring/README.md

 ## PARAMETERS

 ### {NO,EA,WE,SO}NCELLS
-Specifies the total number of placed cells within one side of the padring, includig supply and clamp cells.
+Specifies the total number of placed cells within one side of the padring, including supply and clamp cells.

 ### {NO,EA,WE,SO}NPINS
 Specifies the total number of logical device pins (pads) connected to one side of the padring, not including supply pins.
 The `CELLMAP` parameter specifies which one of the pins should be connected to a cell.